 8. Share Your Refer-a-Friend Page - You know those people who follow your agency on Facebook?
 They are your most loyal customers and the most likely to refer others to your agency.
 Share a link to the refer-a-friend page on your website every once in a while.
 If you post enough and change the messaging you could share your Refer-a-friend page once a month.

-9. Optimize Your Page Titles - Website Page Titles are a piece of your website that you don’t see on the page.
+9. Optimize Your Page Titles - Website Page Titles are a piece on-site optimization that you don’t see on the page.
 A webpage's title is in the code of each page and displays in the top of your browser when you visit the page.
 It’s also the words that make up the blue link in Google search results and in Social Media when you share a webpage.
 Check out these links for Google's recommended best practices for page titles and another great article of title tag advice here.

 11. Use Fiverr - Have you heard of Fiverr?
 It’s a cool website where people post things they’ll do for $5 and you can pay people $5 to do something for you.
 They have an entire section for internet marketing although I'm not sure how much that stuff.
 It's better for just having stuff made like videos, graphics, cartoons, logos, and stuff like that.
 Don't waste any time with online marketing that sounds too good to be true on Fiverr and don’t buy fake Facebook likes.